Get free no obligation leasehold advice

 Lease extension costs example

-If you have a flat with 85 years left on the lease, that will be worth around £350,000 after the lease extension and with a ground rent of £100 per year, you may need to pay a lease extension premium of between £6,000 and £8,000.
-But you’ll have to pay professional fees and costs which could cost £2,000-£4,000.
+Using the example of a flat with 85 years left on the lease, expected to be worth £350,000 after the lease extension and with a ground rent of £100 per year, you may need to pay a lease extension premium of between £6,000 and £8,000 plus the below costs.

 Find a Lease Expert Solicitor